All's Well That Ends Well

 old form: snipt taffata

-glossy silk fabric with irregular cuts, slashed-silk
+made of glossy silk fabric with irregular cuts, slashed-silk

 AW IV.v.1